Phonostalgia presents...

 Would You Rather Be a Colonel with an Eagle on Your Shoulder or a Private with a Chicken on Your Knee?

-(words by Sidney Mitchell; music by Archie Gottler)
+(w: Sidney Mitchell; m: Archie Gottler)

-This title was previously recorded October 25, 1918.
+Originally recorded October 25, 1918.

 New York, NY: Tuesday, November 19, 1918